-- Internship (3-4 weeks) shall be conducted during summer break after semester-IV and will be assessed during Semester-V - Compulsory Audit Courses (Non Credit ANC0501/ANC0502) - ➤ All Compulsory Audit Courses (a qualifying exam) has no credit. - > Total and obtained marks are not added in the Grand Total.
+- A 3-4 weeks Internship shall be conducted during summer break after semester-IV and will be assessed during Semester-V - Compulsory Audit (CA) Courses (Non-Credit ANC0501/ANC0502) - All Compulsory Audit Courses (a qualifying exam) do not require any credit. - > The total and obtained marks are not added in the grand total.

-Abbreviation Used: -
+Abbreviation Used: